-Section 1.
+- Section 1.
 Employees covered hereunder shall be responsible for maintenance of uniforms and equipment provided by the Department.
-If an employee can establish that a piece of equipment or uniform clothing provided by the University has been damaged, lost, or destroyed through no fault of the employee, the Department will replace such piece of equipment or uniform clothing provided by the University was damaged, lost, or destroyed through no fault of the employee.
-If an employee is unable to establish the a piece of equipment or uniform clothing provided by the University was damaged, lost, or destroyed through no fault of the employee may be subject to disciplinary action.
+If an employee can establish that a piece of equipment or uniform clothing provided by the University has been damaged, lost, or destroyed through no fault of the employee, the Department will replace such piece of equipment or uniform clothing at no cost to the employee.
+If an employee is unable to establish the a piece of equipment or uniform clothing provided by the University was damaged, lost, or destroyed through no fault of the employee, the employee may be subject to disciplinary action. - Section 2.

-Section 2.
 All bargaining unit employees shall receive a standard issue of uniforms and uniform accessories in accordance with current Departmental policy.
 Requests for replacement of uniforms (or uniform items) will be honored at the Department's expense if the employee's request is attributable to normal wear.
 Employees are responsible for any alterations required for uniforms provided by the University.
 Employees are also responsible to purchase footwear meeting Departmental standards.